Race has a chokehold on the soul of America.

 Back to my Trump acolytes.
 Here’s an insight as to why they embrace a white supremacist.
 Walter Johnson, The Broken Heart of America.

 “And importantly, thus has it been possible to make poor and working-class white people believe that their interest lie in making common cause with their political leaders and economic betters, common cause in whiteness: the idea that they might eventually share in the spoils, and the understanding that the discomforts and anxieties of their own precarious lives are due to-are due to-those below them, rather than those above them.”

-So I think James Baldwin was onto to something.
+So, I think James Baldwin was onto something.
 “White people in this country will have quite enough to do in learning how to accept and love themselves and each other…” In other words, white people have work to do.
-White people are the ones storming the capital, banishing Confederate Flags or wearing Auschwitz tee shirts, all symbols of hate and suppression.
+White people are the ones storming the capital, brandishing Confederate Flags or wearing Auschwitz tee shirts, all symbols of hate and suppression.

-The second thing that needs to be done is for the systemic racist architecture be revealed and dismantled.
-Taking down statues is symbolic, but does nothing about the infrastructure.
+The second thing that needs to be done is for the systemic racist architecture to be revealed and dismantled.
+Taking down statues is symbolic but does nothing about the infrastructure.